chalatz/tours/pages/info/reviews-comments-content.md

     part of that success.
 If we find ourselves back in the region, we will not hesitate to call upon your company and gladly refer our friends traveling to Rhodes to you.
 Once again, thank-you very, very much.<br> Best wishes and good fortune.
-    \ \nJeffrey (Aug 28th)  Oak Hill Virginia USA\n\n\nExcellent team, booked via the website and enjoyed the whole Rhodes experience with these guys.
+    \ \nJeffrey (Aug 28th)  Oak Hill Virginia USA\n\nExcellent team, booked via the website and enjoyed the whole Rhodes experience with these guys.
 Thank you to Nicholas and Michael who we had the pleasure of talking too.
 Would highly recommend these guys if you want a reliable private tour of Rhodes. <br>\nThanks guys.
 Anvesh (25th Aug)  Canada\n\nNicholas, thank you, we enjoyed our tour very much!! <br>\nRegards,
-    \ David,  david@rindinternational.com\n\nThank you so much we all had a great time and enjoyed our tour very much.
-We loved the island of Rhodes and will be back<br>\nColleen (Aug 23rd)   lily.blyth@icloud.com\n\nHi Nicholas.
+    \ David,  WA USA\n\nThank you so much we all had a great time and enjoyed our tour very much.
+We loved the island of Rhodes and will be back<br>\nColleen (Aug 23rd) Australia \n\nHi Nicholas.
 Thanks so much for our wonderful time on Rhodes.
     Please give our warm regards to Andrew.
-    Thanks again to you and Andrew for making it so special.<br> Patti (Aug 21st) pbaio@cox.net\n\nNicholas thank you so much.
+Thanks again to you and Andrew for making it so special.<br> Patti (Aug 21st) USA\n\nNicholas thank you so much.
 We thoroughly enjoyed the day and Stergos was fantastic - again!
 I’ll be recommending you to all my friends should they ever visit Rhodes.
 And posting again on trip advisor just how good the trips are.
-Thanks again for making our holiday something we will remember.<br> Regards, Keith (Aug 19th)  keith.prd@gmail.com\n\nNicholas, Thank you for a wonderful day!
+Thanks again for making our holiday something we will remember.<br> Regards, Keith (Aug 19th) UK\n\nNicholas, Thank you for a wonderful day!
+Steve (Stathis) our driver was awesome.
+We are looking forward to coming back and will pass on your details to our friends :) Anita and family (Aug 16th)
-    \ Steve (Stathis) our driver was awesome.
-We are looking forward to coming back and will pass on your details to our friends :) Anita and family (Aug 16th)  anita01lee@gmail.com\n\nWhile I was in Rhodes on a cruise, we used Rhodes Private Tours for a beach and island tour.
+    \ Australia\n\nWhile I was in Rhodes on a cruise, we used Rhodes Private Tours for a beach and island tour.
 Our driver was fantastic and Nicholas made sure we were taken care of all day.
 We went to several beaches and with the suggestion from our driver we chose a great beach to enjoy our day in Rhodes.
 This is a fantastic company!
-I would certainly use them again next time we are in Rhodes.<br> \nKellie (Aug 16th)  keaton0619@yahoo.com\n\nDear Nicolas, The ride with Stergos was perfect.
+I would certainly use them again next time we are in Rhodes.<br> \nKellie (Aug 16th)  Chaska Mn USA\n\nDear Nicolas, The ride with Stergos was perfect.
     Please give him our greetings again.
-    Kind regards, Ralf (Aug 15th)  ralf.beutner@web.de\n\nThank you so much - we had an amazing afternoon / evening.
+Kind regards, Ralf (Aug 15th)  Herrenberg\n\nThank you so much - we had an amazing afternoon / evening.
 Andrew is very charming and calm.
-It was a treat to hear about living in Rhodes from him.<br> Best wishes,  Belinda   (August 14th)
+It was a treat to hear about living in Rhodes from him.<br> Best wishes,
-    \ belinda.wiklund@gmail.com\n\nGood morning Nicholas!
-My partner and I had such an amazing time on our tour with Mike that I have recommended the same to my parents, who are due to visit Rhodes soon. <br> Pamela (Aug 14th)  pamela.eas@gmail.com\n\nNicholas, Wonderful tour, I will definitely give you a great recommendation.
-Warm regards, Angela (Aug 11th) angelalomb@aol.com\n\nDear Nicholas and Michael, Now that I am back in Belgium, I can only confirm looking back upon a perfect week on Rhodos
-    - the two days I could spend with your company exploring the west coast and Rhodes town were equally superb (perfect timing, background information, flexibility
-    - e.g. Thari monastery as an extra visit).
+    \ Belinda   (August 14th)  UK \n\nGood morning Nicholas!
+My partner and I had such an amazing time on our tour with Mike that I have recommended the same to my parents, who are due to visit Rhodes soon. <br> Pamela (Aug 14th)  United Kingdom\n\nNicholas, Wonderful tour, I will definitely give you a great recommendation.
+Warm regards, Angela (Aug 11th) USA\n\nDear Nicholas and Michael, Now that I am back in Belgium, I can only confirm looking back upon a perfect week on Rhodos - the two days I could spend with your company exploring the west coast and Rhodes town were equally superb (perfect timing, background information, flexibility - e.g. Thari monastery as an extra visit).
 By means of a private tour I was able to visit many highlights of the island in an efficient and peaceful way.
-I will write a positie review on Tripadvisor to support your work!<br> \nEfcharisto!, Alain (10th Aug) alain.laridon@telenet.be\n\nNicholas.
+I will write a positie review on Tripadvisor to support your work!<br> \nEfcharisto!, Alain (10th Aug) Belgium\n\nNicholas.
     Michael was superb on both excursions.
 We learned a lot and had a superb time with him.
 And you were right regarding Tsambica beach.
-Spectacular.<br> \nJoel (Aug 4th)  jfeldman@sidley.com\n\nHi, we really enjoyed out time with Manuel and we'll be back again soon.
-We will not hesitate to recommend you.<br> \nDavid (Aug 3rd)  david@tomcoh.com\n\nWhat a superb day, an island tour with Sergio as our driver, one of the nicest, friendliest and most knowledgeable people you could meet.
+Spectacular.<br> \nJoel (Aug 4th)  Wilmettte, Illinois, USA\n\nHi, we really enjoyed out time with Manuel and we'll be back again soon.
+We will not hesitate to recommend you.<br> \nDavid (Aug 3rd)  USA\n\nWhat a superb day, an island tour with Sergio as our driver, one of the nicest, friendliest and most knowledgeable people you could meet.
 We would recommend Sergio and this company wholeheartedly.
-Thank you for a great day.<br> \nJuliet  juliet.schaffer@gmail.com\n\nThanks so much for the tour, Really enjoyed it!<br> \nAllan and Amanda  alpeck777@yahoo.com\n\nNicholas it was an amazing experience.
+Thank you for a great day.<br> \nJuliet, UK \n\nThanks so much for the tour, Really enjoyed it!<br>
+    \nAllan and Amanda, USA \n\nNicholas it was an amazing experience.
 Thank you so much.
-We will recommend your services again. \nSam and Mary (Aug 2nd)<br> sam_perera@yahoo.com\n\nWe were so lucky and fortunate to have Michael share the beauty of his lovely island!
+We will recommend your services again. \nSam and Mary (Aug 2nd)  Houston TX USA\n\nWe were so lucky and fortunate to have Michael share the beauty of his lovely island!
 We spent 8 hours seeing all the beauty that Rhodes has to offer and take home memories to last a lifetime!
 Thank you again so much for everything and we hope to see you again upon returning to Rhodes.
+Highly recommended!!!<br>\nMark
-Highly recommended!!!<br>\nMark  (Aug 1st)  williammarkhastings@yahoo.com\n\nHello, Thank you for planning for us a wonderful day.
+    \ (Aug 1st)  Doraville, Georgia, USA\n\nHello, Thank you for planning for us a wonderful day.
 Everything went very well and our driver was very nice and very knowledgeable.
 We really enjoyed it.
-Thank you, Josee (July 27th) jmorin17@hotmail.com\n\nNicholas, Our tour could not have been any better.
+Thank you, Josee (July 27th) Canada\n\nNicholas, Our tour could not have been any better.
 Mike & Mike were the best!
 Thanks for your follow up and for having such excellent people in your company.
-Regards, Mike B. (July 26th)<br>\nmberger1@sbcglobal.net\n\nDear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and the trip was most enjoyable.
+Regards, Mike B. (July 26th)  Grand Rapids Michigan US\n\nDear NICHOLAS & MICHAEL,  Thank you very much for your kind hospitality and the trip was most enjoyable.
 I will definitely be back in the future for more trips and will be sure to spread the word of your great tour experience to friends.
 Thank you very much.<br>\nYours sincerely.
-E. O. ONYA  (July 24th)<br>\ndr_onya@yahoo.com\n\nThanks Nicholas to you and Apostolos!!!
+E. O. ONYA  (July 24th) South Africa\n\nThanks Nicholas to you and Apostolos!!!
 We spent a great time in Rhodes!!!
-I had  a wonderful birthday!<br>\nRegards, Monica,  monicacoro@mac.com<br>\n\nWe had a wonderful day in Rhodes.
+I had  a wonderful birthday!<br>\nRegards, Monica,  Mexico\n\nWe had a wonderful day in Rhodes.
 The island is so beautiful, we enjoyed it more than Santorini.
 Andrew was a great tour/driver, and very pleasant to spend the day with.
 His knowledge of Rhodes, and his insight into modern economic and social issues in Greece was very informative.
-So much better than being on a big bus tour from the cruise line.<br>\nRegards, Susan and Nate (July 22nd) <br> \nsusantgans@gmail.com\n\nDear Nicholas, Thank you for our tour.
+So much better than being on a big bus tour from the cruise line.<br>\nRegards, Susan and Nate (July 22nd) Phoenix Arizona USA\n\n\nDear Nicholas, Thank you for our tour.
 We all really enjoyed it and found Kostas the tour guide, very friendly and informative.
-Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi Nicholas,  Thank you so much for the tour especially teaming us up with Mahir.
+Also Jakob the driver, met us and transported us very happily and safely.<br>\nKind regards, Elizabeth (July 21st)<br>\nliz8222@icloud.com\n\n\nHi Nicholas,  Thank
+    you so much for the tour especially teaming us up with Mahir.
 He was a great match and very helpful and informative, he knows his job and does it very well!
 The tour itself was also perfect to really see every side of the island which is beautiful in itself.  \nWe hope to tour with you again when we return to Rhodes and you will be highly recommended to family & friends.
-Thanks again for the tour & many many thanks to Mahir.<br>\nKind regards, Aysel  aysel.unsal@hotmail.com<br>
-    \n\nThank you very much!
+Thanks again for the tour & many many thanks to Mahir.<br>\nKind regards, Aysel  aysel.unsal@hotmail.com<br> \n\nThank you very much!
 We had a wonderful day yesterday.
 Michael was great showing us all the places.
 We enjoyed it very much! <br>\nThanks, Subha (13 July)<br>\nsubha@padman.co.uk<br>\n\nHi Nicholas, Thank you for a truly wonderful day in Rhodes.
 I must state that you are the most professional and considerate tour company owner/manager.
 I appreciated your timely and helpful responses to my questions and requested changes to our